docteurj/docteurj/README.md

 My name is Jonathan, and I'm currently studying computer science at the University of Florida!

-Learn more about me at [linkedin.com/in/docteurj](https://www.linkedin.com/in/docteurj/).
  Feel free to reach me directly at jonathandocteur@gmail.com!

 <!--